danielatk/wptagent-control/README.md

 `crontab -e` (this opens the cron editor)
 `*/5 * * * * bash ~/wptagent-control/execute_wpt.sh > ~/wptagent-control/crontab_log 2> ~/wptagent-control/crontab_error`

-For the agents to communicate effectively a SSH connection should be established in the collection server machine.
+For the agents to communicate effectively an SSH server must be configured in the collection server machine.